jonparker/movies-frontend/README.md

 # Movies App

-This app is the front end of a Movies web app.
+This app is the front end of a Movies web app build with React.

 ## Development
 In the project directory, you can run: